DenisKorpach/2048-game/README.md

 # 2048-game
-mobile game 2048 with multiple levels
+mobile game 2048 with multiple levels.<br>
+download zip with the source code and -